jfioasd/Rec-P/README.md

 # Rec+
-This is basically a rip-off of my previous language, [Rec](https://github.com/jfioasd/rec), which (I hope) is easier to program in.
+This is basically a derivative of my previous language, [Rec](https://github.com/jfioasd/rec), which (I hope) is easier to program in.

 You can compile `rec_p.c` with a compiler that supports C99.